compilercomplied/goris/README.md

 The communication protocol is a very simple one.

 Reserve the 4 initial bytes to communicate the payload length.
-Follows the amount of fragments that the message contains, and then each fragment is defined by the ordered tuple of (length, fragment).
+Follows the amount of fragments that the message contains, and then the fragments themselves.
+Each fragment is defined by the ordered tuple of (length, fragment).

 | Protocol Header | Number of fragments | Fragment length | Fragment length |
 | --------------- | ------------------- | --------------- | --------------- |
 | 4 byte          | 4 byte              | 4 byte          | variable        |

-Each fragment is then built into a simple struct that contains the available actions.
-The fragments are serialized and deserialized in the same order that appears in the defined struct (that is, action->key->value)
+Each request is then built into a struct:

 ```go
 type ProtocolRequest struct {